brycewang2018/generata/README.md

 # generata
-Fake tabular data generation app with LLMs and Streamlit
+Generate the data with LLMs and Streamlit.